vijaykiran/hoplon/doc/Getting-Started.md

 ;;=> "line 3"
 ```

+This is the "canonical" ClojureScript as HTML form&mdash;elements are lists
+enclosed in parentheses, with the tag name in function position, a map of
+attributes as the first argument, and a number of elements as the remaining
+arguments.
+The ClojureScript semantics can be relaxed a bit, though, to reduce
+line noise and eliminate redundant punctuation when the intention is unambiguous.

 This implementation provides a literal representation of HTML as code, and of
 code as HTML.
 This allows the use of macros in HTML documents, and seamless